 Here at Anderson Injury Lawyers, we take subrogation claims very seriously.
 We thoroughly investigate each case to make one hundred percent sure that the subrogation claim is legitimate.
 If it is, we work to resolve the claim in the client’s best interest.

-If you’ve been in a collision haven’t yet hired an injury lawyer to represent you, be extremely careful when handling a subrogation letter.
+If you’ve been in a collision and haven’t yet hired a Fort Worth car accident lawyer to represent you, be extremely careful when handling a subrogation letter.
 You need to take action; don’t simply ignore the notice.
 At the same time, tread carefully when communicating with the company who sent it, even if it’s your insurance provider.

 Providing too much information can hurt you, especially if you’re considering suing the at-fault driver (or are later forced to do so as part of the subrogation process).
 The health insurance companies tend to ask for more information than they really need, and putting the health insurance company in touch with the liability carrier isn’t a good idea.